 Hand washing facilities should be available to all food preparation and serving situations.

-If your business attends markets or events, caters functions off-site or has a mobile food vehicle, make sure your set-up encourages food safety and good staff hygiene.
+If your business attends markets or events, caters functions off-site or has a mobile food vehicle, your set-up should always encourages food safety and good staff hygiene.

 Poor hand washing or an inadequate hand washing station is a

 food safety risk and a serious breach of the Food Standards Code.

 or mobile, must have warm, running

 water for hand washing, plus liquid soap and paper towel.
 Staff need to wash